top of page

 The Beatles broke up the day Zach was born.
 He's felt guilty about it ever since.

-Born in New York City and raised in the small artist community of Provincetown, Massachusetts, Zach began writing, acting, and singing at an early age.
-Attending the legendary Saint Ann's Performing Arts School in Brooklyn alongside future stars like Beastie Boys and Jennifer Connelly and receiving classical training at Stagedoor Manor in upstate New York, he has sung and acted in dozens of plays and musicals including Guys and Dolls, The Prince and The Pauper, Winnie the Pooh, The Pajama Game, Dames at Sea, The Cashier and many more.
+Born in New York City and raised in the small artist community of Provincetown, Massachusetts, Zach’s creative spark ignited early.
+He began writing, acting, and singing as a child, quickly developing a passion for performance.
+Zach’s formative years were spent at the prestigious Saint Ann's Performing Arts School in Brooklyn alongside future stars like Beastie Boys and Jennifer Connelly and he also received classical training at Stagedoor Manor in upstate New York, honing his skills in theater.
+He has sung and acted in dozens of plays and musicals including Guys and Dolls, The Prince and The Pauper, Winnie the Pooh, The Pajama Game, Dames at Sea, The Cashier and many more.
 As a child, he performed in an Off-Broadway production of “Runaways” alongside future star Amy Ryan (The Office/The Wire), later played Danny Zuko in "Grease" and more recently starred as Roger in an Off-Broadway production of "RENT".

 Armed with only a backpack and guitar, Zach left home at age 16 and sang in rock bands while putting himself through High School.
-He picked coffee in Hawaii, traveled the world, and eventually landed in San Diego, California where he fronted the award-winning bands Ghoulspoon, Divided by Zero, and Secret Seven, playing hundreds of shows with the likes of Foo Fighters, Blink-182, No Doubt, Deftones, Korn, Sugar Ray, Incubus, Slayer and Sublime, while releasing 7 albums of original music along the way.
+He picked coffee in Hawaii, traveled the world, and eventually landed in San Diego, California where he spent most of the 90's and 2000's fronting the award-winning bands Ghoulspoon, Divided by Zero, and Secret Seven, playing hundreds of shows with the likes of Foo Fighters, Blink-182, No Doubt, Deftones, Korn, Sugar Ray, Incubus, and Sublime, while releasing 7 albums of original music and building a reputation as a versatile frontman with an infectious stage presence.

-The 2010's found Zach playing and rapping in mock-senior citizen performance art band Geezer, covering smooth vocals for Yacht Rock titans The Windbreakers, and singing all of the lead vocals in a theater production for the 50th Anniversary of The Beatles' Abbey Road.
-Zach also made a name for himself in the voice acting world in LA, most recently as the voice of a national Taco Bell television ad campaign.
+In the 2010s, Zach moved to Los Angeles and explored new musical horizons.
+He performed with mock-senior citizen performance art band Geezer, provided smooth vocals for Yacht Rock band The Windbreakers, and sang lead vocals in a 50th Anniversary theater production of The Beatles’ Abbey Road.
+Meanwhile, Zach found new opportunities in the world of voice acting, landing roles like the voice of a national Taco Bell television ad campaign.

-On March 1, 2022, Zach was announced as the new lead singer for the multi-platinum band Smash Mouth.
-The official announcement came on Kevan Kenney’s Audacy show live on KROQ, where bassist Paul De Lisle revealed the new face of the long-running “All Star” group.
-“His name is Zach Goode, he’s from Brooklyn, Provincetown, New York City via L.A. and we’re very, very happy to have him on board,” De Lisle said with a smile.
+But the biggest chapter of Zach’s career came in 2022.
+On March 1st, Zach was introduced as the new lead singer of the multi-platinum band Smash Mouth.
+The announcement came live on KROQ’s Kevan Kenney show, where bassist Paul De Lisle introduced Zach to fans with excitement: “His name is Zach Goode, he’s from Brooklyn, Provincetown, New York City via LA, and we’re very, very happy to have him on board.”

 Smash Mouth then christened their new era by debuting a fairly faithful, but decidedly Mouth-y cover of Rick Astley‘s iconic 1987 hit “Never Gonna Give You Up” in which Zach strikes the perfect blend of scratchy Steve Harwell-esque vocals and his own upbeat vibe.